Ada-Developers-Academy/ada-CS-Fundamentals-Internship/01-algorithms/02-algorithm-analysis.md

 ## Summary

-Big O is a standard way to measure how much the time an algorithm takes and how much memory an algorithm requires to run as the input size increases.
+Big O is a standard way to measure changes in how much time and memory an algorithm requires to run as the input size increases.
 This allows us to compare different solutions to measure them against each other.
 Big O is helpful in selecting the proper algorithm to use for a problem.

 Some general rules to use when thinking about time and space complexity: